Skip to main content

 Variables

-Variables, i.e. their current values, can be subscribed to by the Helio App Server.
+Variables, i.e. their current values, can be subscribed to by the HELIO Backend.

 Methods